greedy = having an excessive desire or appetite for food.

 Optimal Substructure:

 An optimal solution to the problem contains within it optimal solutions to sub-problems.
 A' = A - {1} (greedy choice) A' can be solved again with the greedy algorithm.
-S' = { i Î S, s³ fi }
+S' = { i Î S, si ³ fi }When do you use DP versus a greedy approach?
+Which should be faster?

 The 0 - 1 knapsack problem:

 A thief has a knapsack that holds at most W pounds.
-Item i : ( vi, w) ( v = value, w = weight ) thief must choose items to maximize the value stolen and still fit into the knapsack.
+Item i : ( vi, wi ) ( v = value, w = weight ) thief must choose items to maximize the value stolen and still fit into the knapsack.
 Each item must be taken or left ( 0 - 1 ).

 Fractional knapsack problem: